Comparing the face rings of a boolean complex and its barycentric subdivision: Setup and background

 and

 So, for example,

 \end{example}

 \begin{remark} The $\NN$-grading defined in Setup~\ref{set:N-grading} is the one that coincides with the standard grading in the case that $\Delta$ is a (true) simplicial complex (i.e., the grading assigning degree $1$ to each of the generators $x_v$, $v\in V(\Delta)$).
 However, if $\Delta$ is a boolean complex that is not isomorphic to a simplicial complex, it may not necessarily be a standard grading, i.e., $\kk[\Delta]$ may not necessarily be generated as a $\kk$-algebra by its degree-1 component.
-For instance, in our running example from Figure~\ref{fig:running-ex}, then in $\widehat P(\Delta)$ we have $\operatorname{lub}(v,w) = \{\alpha,\beta\}$ and $v\wedge w = \varnothing$.
-Thus, applying relation \ref{item:common-upper-bound} and then \ref{item:empty-is-one} of Definition~\ref{def:SR-ring-of-boolean}, we get
+For instance, in our running example from Figure~\ref{fig:running-ex}, we have $ x_vx_w = x_\alpha + x_\beta $ as in Example~\ref{ex:y-ring-running-ex}.
+However, neither $x_\alpha$ nor $x_\beta$ is individually in the subalgebra $\kk[x_v,x_w]\subset \kk[\Delta]$ generated by the degree-1 elements.